360ZMEM/PD-LLM/README.md

 - Provide valid LLM API keys or correctly configure local open-source model calls.
 - Obtain access permissions to the [Parkinson Progression Markers Initiative (PPMI) database](https://www.ppmi-info.org/access-data-specimens/download-data) and place the dataset in the designated directory.

 All configurable parameters can be modified in `config.py`.
-Additionally, different models may require specific LangChain invocation methods, so please verify the code in Lines 363-397 of `llm_predict.py` according to your setup.
+Additionally, different models may require specific LangChain invocation methods, so please verify the code in lines 363-397 of `llm_predict.py` according to your setup.

 ---